jonathan-markland/FortAssault/README.md

 Technology:

     - Windows desktop (F# / .Net Core / SDL2-CS / SDL2)
-    - Linux desktop (F# / .Net Core / SDL2-CS / SDL2)
+    - [Untested] Linux desktop (F# / .Net Core / SDL2-CS / SDL2)
-    - [Forthcoming!]
-In the browser (F# / Fable / Web Canvas / HTML)  (if not also Bolero)
+    - In the browser (F# / Fable / Web Canvas / HTML)
+	- TODO:  F#-Bolero in-browser solution

-In other words, one game, one language, its goes three places.
+In other words, one game, one language, its goes many places.

 I also have distilled a re-usable game algorithm library out of this.